James Inglis Hamilton: Early life

 Very little is known of Hamilton's early life.
 He was the third son of Alexander (died 1768) and Margaret Hamilton (died 1742).
 His two older brothers were Alexander (died 1783) and Gavin Hamilton (1723–1798), the latter a painter and archeologist in Rome.
 Inglis was added to the family name in 1719 as a condition of the will by which Alexander Inglis bequeathed Murdostoun to his nephew Alexander Hamilton, James's father.

 Seven Years' War

-Hamilton enlisted in the British Army on 28 February 1755 and was stationed at Portsmouth.
-He first saw action in June 1756 at the Siege of Fort St Philip, part of the Seven Years' War.
-Assigned to the 34th Regiment of Foot, he was one of the 2,800 British soldiers fighting under the command of William Blakeney against 15,000 Frenchmen under the Duke de Richelieu and Roland-Michel Barrin de La Galissonière.
-The French sailed to Fort St. Philip and forced the British to surrender.
-During the siege, Admiral John Byng sailed there with a relief group, hoping to save the island for the British, but was unsuccessful.
-The French killed or wounded 400 British in the French victory.
+Hamilton was commissioned into the British Army on 28 February 1755 and was stationed at Portsmouth.
+He first saw action in June 1756 at the siege of Fort St Philip in Minorca during the Seven Years' War.
+Assigned to the 34th Regiment of Foot, he was one of the 2,860 British troops under the command of William Blakeney besieged by 15,000 French troops under the Duke of Richelieu and Roland-Michel Barrin de La Galissonière.
+The French sailed to Fort St. Philip and forced Blakeney to capitulate after a siege.
+During the siege, Admiral of the Blue John Byng sailed for Minorca with a fleet to relieve the garrison, but was defeated at the Battle of Minorca.
+The British garrison suffered 59 killed, with the remainder, 149 of whom were wounded, becoming French prisoners of war.